Huawei challenges Samsung with latest foldable smartphone

 The new Mate Xs, running on Huawei's self-developed 5G integrated chip platform, inherits the design of last year's model, folding outward to become an 8-inch tablet.
 Closed, it is a dual-screen smartphone with a main screen measuring 6.6 inches.

 The phone is priced at 2,499 euros ($2,704), which is 9% more expensive than last year's 2,299 euros, Huawei Consumer Business Group CEO Richard Yu said in the online event.
-The new foldable smartphone will be available from next month, and surprisingly it will be launched in the global markets instead of in the Chinese market only like the year ago version.
+It will be available starting next month, and in a surprising departure from last year, it will be launched in the global market instead of only in China.

+"Last year was a tough year for Huawei, but we still managed to grow," Yu said in the prerecorded event.
+"We have shipped more than 10 million 5G smartphones as of last month, and we will continue to focus on 5G smartphones."

 Samsung, on the other hand, has maintained its inward-folding design, but changed the direction of the fold from horizontal to vertical and reduced its size.
 Instead of unfolding into a tablet-sized device, it now becomes a conventional 6.7-inch smartphone when opened.
 Samsung also lowered the price to $1,380, compared with the Galaxy Fold's price tag of $1,980.